 Wife or Party?
-Shatrughan Sinha's dilemma in Lucknow
+Shatrughan Sinha's Lucknow visit leaves Congress miffed

 Lucknow, Apr 18: Actor-turned-politician Shatrughan Sinha, who is contesting from Patna Sahib constituency on a Congress ticket, came under criticism after he campaigned for his wife Poonam Sinha.